mcevoypeter/2020-aut-cs340lx/labs/21-user-processes/README.md

 ---------------------------------------------------------------------
 #### Part 1: add sys_clone (or sys_fork)

-For clone you'll need a couple of extra things:
+For `sys_clone` you'll need a couple of extra things:
-  1. Alias physical memory to a location you can read or write.
+  1. Alias all of physical memory to a known offset so that if you want to read or write any physical address you can just add the offset to the address you want to write.
+  2. Add the `sys_clone` system call.
+The main issue on the pix side is duplicating the page table.
+The main issue on the libos side is writing a special trampoline that can save state before the syscall and resume after (since the kernel does not).
+  3. Fix `sys_exit` to run another process if there is another one.

+###### 1. Alias physical memory.

+For global
+     kernel entries you can just copy the page table entry to the same offset in the new page table.
+For non-global allocated entries
+     you need to allocate a new page and

 ###### 1. Finish `sys_exit` to exit.